 - What tools will be needed initially and within five years?

 - How will these resources be acquired?

-- In determining development needs of an aquaponics farm, keep in mind that commercial aquaponics typically exists in a controlled environment like greenhouses, or buildings.
+- To determine the development needs of an aquaponics farm, keep in mind that some commercial aquaponics systems exist in a controlled environment, like greenhouses or buildings.

 - Internet, telephone, and other communication requirements for remote monitoring.

 This section discusses the human resources required to operate your commercial aquaponics farm.
 Make an estimate of the number and types of workers needed by identifying the specific tasks required daily at the farm.
 These include the administrative and management responsibilities, farm labor, and the estimated number of hours per month for each job.
 Consider these questions in discussing human resources:

 - What is the workforce needed for the first five years?

 - What positions will be created for the farm, and how many workers will be required for each position?

 - Will you provide training for each position?

 - How many workers will be compensated, and will there be full-time, part-time, or volunteer workers?